ArkWist/odin-ruby/project_oop/mastermind/README.md

   * `!` = right color, right spot
   * `:` = right color, wrong spot
   * `.` = wrong color
-4. The codebreaker wins if they get the right code before they run out of rows.
+4. The codebreaker wins if they guess the code before they run out of rows.
 5. The codemaker wins if the codebreaker runs out of rows.

 ## About

-I wrote this to practice Ruby as part of [The Odin Project](http://www.theodinproject.com/) curriculum.
+Written for [The Odin Project](http://www.theodinproject.com/).
 See **[Project: OOP with Ruby](http://www.theodinproject.com/ruby-programming/oop)** for more information.

-### What I learned

-As with [Tic-Tac-Toe](https://github.com/ArkWist/tic_tac_toe), this project's been most helpful for getting used to Ruby syntax.